sparkrickyfly/EKDA/README.md

 - Base model: `checkpoint/vqa2.0_base_backbone/`
 - Large model: `checkpoint/vqa2.0_large_backbone/`

 ## Citation

-If you use this code in your research, please cite our paper:
+If you use this code in your research, please cite our paper

-[Citation information to be added]

-## Contributing

-We welcome contributions!
-Please see our [Contributing Guidelines](CONTRIBUTING.md) for details.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.